 - Mississippi and New Madrid Counties

 The role of the Navigator is to assist parents and caregivers to fully connect with needed resources that relate to improving health and well-being.
-Physical and mental health resources, home visiting programs, developmental screenings, educational programs, legal services, housing, transportation supports, job training, etc. are some of the examples and types of care Navigators provide.
+Physical and mental health resources, home visiting programs, developmental screenings, educational programs, legal services, housing, transportation supports, job training, etc. are some of the examples and types of services to which Navigators can connect families.
 Resources might be on a prevention, intervention, or treatment level.

 With the knowledge developed from each individual case, ParentLink will identify common problems to be addressed from a system perspective.
 This model not only creates a novel approach for practical, personal assistance, it creates a proactive framework for system change.

-To learn more about ParentLink Navigators, contact Christina at email@example.com.
+To learn more about ParentLink Navigators, contact Freda Kershaw at firstname.lastname@example.org.